Aug

 So, if you do not “let him in”, a phrase that is repeated again and again in the trailer of Prey for the Devil (2022), then you will win and the Devil will not.

 Not letting him in, foremost, means being sober and vigilant.
-Intoxicants such as alcohol, mind-altering drugs such as anti-depressants and anti-psychotics, and narcotics including opioids, morphine and other painkillers should be avoided.
-Not to mention marijuana and methamphetamine.
+Intoxicants such as alcohol, mind-altering drugs such as anti-depressants and anti-psychotics, and narcotics including opioids and morphine should be avoided.
+Beware also of marijuana and methamphetamine.
 It might surprise you that even an ordinary off-the-shelf painkiller from a pharmacy or a supermarket can give the Devil a foothold.

 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: